Are you ready to double your search traffic?

-And then you want to add fresh content to your landing page.
+Then, you want to add fresh content to your landing page.
 The content should be 2000+ words, because that’s what it takes to prove to Google that your page is valuable and deserves to rank highly.

 Your landing page content has to be useful.
 Write to persuade people to take the next step, because that’s the #1 goal of all compelling copy: to get you to read the next sentence.

-Remember that the anatomy of a successful landing page begins with the headline, then the subtitle, the bullet points, and so on.
+Remember that the anatomy of a successful landing page begins with the headline, then the subtitle, the bullet points and so on.

 The sole purpose of your page is to engage your audience.
-If your landing pages start to rank for their main keywords, you can always test different copy or CTAs to increase conversion rate.Design is King,” says Derek Halpern.
+If your landing pages start to rank for their main keywords, you can always test different copy or CTAs to increase your conversion rate.Design is King,” says Derek Halpern.
 If your content is useful, but your design sucks, you’ll most likely fail.

 The design is part of what makes the page unique and relevant to your target audience.
 Paper Anniversary’s landing page was professionally designed with Unbounce software.
 They’re converting their users at 67%.

-Their landing page has strong copy, a persuasive video that’s emotionally appealing, and testimonials from satisfied customers.
+Their landing page has strong copy, a persuasive video that’s emotionally appealing and testimonials from satisfied customers.

-Lastly, build links to your landing page.
+Finally, build links to your landing page.
 There is no alternative to link building.
 Links are still an integral Google ranking factor.
 Without quality links, your page may not rank, even if you have excellent copy.